Position: Staff Research Associate II

 M.S.
 Ecology, UC Davis, 2019

 B.S.
 Wildlife, Fish & Conservation Biology, UC Davis, 2014

 California’s unforgiving climate is partially due to intense droughts and human alterations including dams and water diversions.
 These changes directly affect the survival of California native fish species.
 I’m curious about how developing larval and juvenile anadromous fishes, including green sturgeon and Chinook salmon, are able to respond and adapt to their environment.
 Specifically, I study how environmental variables such as temperature, salinity, and water velocity affect physiological parameters like metabolic rates, growth rates, and swimming capabilities.

-My thesis is investigating the predation risk of larval green sturgeon by invasive predators (Largemouth Bass, Striped Bass, and Channel Catfish) common to the Sacramento-San Joaquin watershed.
+My master's thesis investigated the predation risk of larval green and white sturgeon by nonnative predators (Largemouth Bass, Striped Bass, and Channel Catfish) common to the Sacramento-San Joaquin watershed.

 Verhille, C.E., Poletto,J.B., Cocherell, D.E., DeCourten, B., Baird, S., Cech, J.J.
 Jr., and Fangue, N.A.
 (2014).
 Larval green and white sturgeon swimming performance in relation to water diversion flows.
 Conservation Physiology 2, doi:10.1093/conphys/cou031.